 However, not all banks are regulated by state law and some banks also operate under federal law.
 This is why it is highly recommended to check with your loan provider regarding their policies.

 How to Avoid Prepayment Penalties?

 If your lender has included any prepayment penalty clause in your loan, it will be there in your loan estimate and also in your closing documents.
 This is why you must read your loan documents properly to avoid any unforeseen events and surprise expenses.

 The clause about the penalty might be hidden in the section called the Addendum to the Note.
 Thus, read Addendum very thoroughly.

 If your loan has any penalty of this kind, your contract must have it.
 Before signing on the dotted line, read everything about the penalty closely.
 Do not forget to negotiate the fee away.

 Additionally, if your loan comes with a prepayment penalty, you should also ask for alternative options with no such penalties.
 This will help you in comparing your options better.
 However, if your lender doesn’t provide any such options, you can always change your mind and get better options from other lenders.

-- Do I need to pay a penalty only on full payment or in partial payments too?
-If the prepayment penalty is applicable on partial payments too, how much can I pay off before the fee is levied?
+- Do I need to pay the penalty only on a full payment or if I make extra partial payments too?
+If the early payment penalty is applicable on partial payments too, how much can I pay off before the fee is levied?

-- If mortgage loan offers prepayment penalty, is it applicable on refinanced or sold?
+- If a mortgage loan offers a prepayment penalty, is it applicable on refinanced or sold?

-- How much is the exact fee and how is it calculated?
+- How much is the exact early payment fee and how is it calculated?